 Common interest developments were first regulated in California in 1963 with the passage of the California Condominium Act.
 However, the laws affecting homeowners associations were scattered throughout the Corporations Code and the Civil Code and did not adequately address the unique issues posed by community associations.

 became known as the Davis-Stirling Common Interest Development Act.
-The Act went into effect January 1, 1986 as Civil Code §§1350-1378
+The Act was signed into law

 .
-In 2012, the Davis-Stirling Act was rewritten so as to simplify, reorganize and renumber the Act into Civil Code §§4000-6150
+In 2012, a Davis-Stirling "Rewrite" was signed into law by Governor Brown.
+The Act was rewritten so as to simplify, reorganize and renumber the law into Civil Code §§4000-6150

 .
 The Davis-Stirling Act applies to all common interest developments in California.
 In addition, the Corporations Code applies to all incorporated associations.
 From time to time, there are conflicts between governing documents and statutes which can be resolved using established rules of interpretation